gruntwork-io/cloud-nuke/README.md

 | network-firewall-resource-policy | NetworkFirewallResourcePolicy     | ✅ (Firewall Resource Policy ARN)   			  |  ❌             |  ❌    |    ✅   |

+### Resource Deletion and 'IsNukable' Check Option
+#### Supported Resources for 'IsNukable' Check
+For certain resources, such as `AMI`, `EBS`, `DHCP Option`, and others listed below, we support an option to verify whether the user has sufficient permissions to nuke the resources.
+If not, it will raise `error: INSUFFICIENT_PERMISSION` error.

+Supported resources:
+- AMI
+- EBS
+- DHCP Option
+- Egress only Internet Gateway
+- Endpoints
+- Internet Gatway
+- IPAM
+- IPAM BYOASN
+- IPAM Custom Allocation
+- IPAM Pool
+- IPAM Resource Discovery
+- IPAM Scope
+- Key Pair
+- Network ACL
+- Network Interface
+- Subnet
+- VPC
+- Elastic IP
+- Launch Template
+- NAT Gateway
+- Network Firewall
+- Security Group
+- SnapShot
+- Transit Gateway

+#### Unsupported Resources
+Please note that the eligibility check for nukability relies on the `DryRun` feature provided by AWS.
+Regrettably, this feature is not available for all delete APIs of resource types.
+Hence, the 'eligibility check for nukability' option may not be accessible for all resource types

 ### How to Use

 Once you created your config file, you can run a command like this to nuke resources with your config file: